Automating-GIS-processes/Lesson-3-Geocoding-Spatial-Queries/Lesson/Lesson-3-hints.md

 When having multiple geometries in a same GeoDataFrame (such as Points and Polygons), it is **necessary to drop either one of them when saving the GeoDataFrame into a Shapefile**.
 In other words, it means that you can only have a single column having Shapely geometries when saving the GeoDataFrame into a Shapefile.

 You can specify which column should be used as a source for geometries by using a function `.set_geometry()`.
-Let's continue the previous hint and set the `poly_area` column as our geometry source-column:
+Let's continue the previous example and set the `poly_area` column as our geometry source-column:

  ```python
  # Define the source for geometries in a GeoDataFrame